UoM-ResPlat-DevOps/SpartanParallel/Lessons/Lesson_1.md

 ### Part 4: GDB on multiple nodes
 * MPI example with gdb.cmd Attach to individual processes and stepwise.
 * Add `printf("PID %d on %s ready for attach\n", getpid(), hostname);`, then `mpiexec -np 2 mpi-debug` and `gdb -p $PID` -- *Slide End* --

 -- *Slide* --
+### Part 4: Optimsation
+* "The real problem is that programmers have spent far too much time worrying about efficiency in the wrong places and at the wrong times; premature optimization is the root of all evil (or at least most of it) in programming."
+(Knuth, 1974)
+* Work with a top-down structure.
+Think big, then small.
+Look for data flow issues (within and outside of the program).
+Look at overall architecture.
+Then look at data structures and algorithm choices.
+Then profiling specific parts of the code to identify potential areas of gain.
+-- *Slide End* --

+-- *Slide* --